Professional MBA Marketing & Sales alumna

-I’m a journalist by my profession and my first education at Moscow State University, faculty of journalism, had a huge impact on my life.
-It was in early 1990s, when the world completely changed.
+I’m a journalist by profession and my first education at Moscow State University, Faculty of Journalism, had a huge impact on my life.
+It was in the early 1990s, when the world was changing completely.
 The Cold War was over, the iron curtain fell, freedom and hope were in the air.
-It was not an easy time, sometimes our lecture halls lacked heating in winter, but at the same time we saw how the whole world opened in front of us and we accepted the challenge and explored all the opportunities.
-For young journalists, like me and my classmates, that time were unique in particular, as we experienced freedom of the press — a true luxury nowadays.
-The archives were opened, many important people were able to talk publicly, new language of Russian journalism was born.
+It was not an easy time, sometimes our lecture halls lacked heating in winter, but at the same time we saw how the whole world opened in front of us and we accepted the challenge.
+For young journalists, like me, that time was unique in particular, as we experienced freedom of the press - a true luxury nowadays.
+The archives were opened, many people were able to talk publicly, a new language of Russian journalism was born.
 We had a chance to learn everything and we used this opportunity as much as we could.

-After my graduation I joined ELLE, Russia, team.
-This international fashion magazine was recently launched on the Russian market and was something absolutely new, both for the audience and for those, who created the content.
+I did not want to work for any Soviet style newspaper, like "Pravda" or "Izvestia", I was searching for something absolutely different.
+After my graduation I joined the ELLE Russia team.
+This international fashion magazine was launched on the Russian market in 1996 and it was something absolutely new, both for the audience and for those, who created the content.
 It was an excellent professional school for me.
-Imagine a small office with big windows in a famous constructivist “House on the Waterfront”, overlooking Kremlin and Moscow river, where people of different nationalities — Russians, Americans, French, Canadians, Italians, Polish — created something, that didn’t exist before.
-We were not afraid of experiments and were learning from each other.
-The new format of journalism was born in front of our eyes and as a result of our effort.
+Imagine a small office with big windows in a famous constructivist “House on the Waterfront”, overlooking Kremlin and Moscow river, with river trams and barges passing by, where people of different nationalities - Russians, Americans, French, Canadians, Italians, Polish - created something that didn’t exist before.
 Very exciting times!

-In mid 2000s I made a decision to move to men’s magazines to be able to focus on less commercial and more serious content and I was invited to lead the first international magazine about yachts in Russia — Boat International, Russia.
-By that time I had nine years of experience in writing, editing, content production, supervising authors, chasing newsmakers.
-But my new position required slightly different expertise — I had to become the top manager of the project.
-I had to hire the team, teach it, develop the design, fine tune the production process, establish the relationship with our headquarters in London and other group magazines.
-But the real challenge was to develop new skills in myself in management, marketing, sales.
-In many ways my true role was strategic planning and key account management.
-And the majority of my key accounts were superyacht industry professionals: architects, designers, brokers, shipbuilders.
-Their deals could reach hundreds of millions of dollars or euro.
+In the mid 2000s I was invited to become the editor of Boat International, Russia - the first international magazine about yachts in my country.
+By that time I had ten years of experience in writing, editing and content production.
+Yet my new position required becoming the top manager of the project and my role was focused on strategic planning and key account management.
 It worked out very well: the magazine paid off in three years, which was a record, even for bigger magazines at that time.
 Moreover, the new lifestyle format that we introduced to the yachting press was soon adopted by our mother publication in the UK.

 After the world financial crisis of 2008, the world of media started to change dramatically.
 Advertisers became more cautious regarding their expenditures, digital technologies disrupted traditional business models of the printed press.
-The process of communications went through serious transformation, sometimes bypassing media and going through B2B channels: company — client.
+The process of communications went through a serious transformation, sometimes bypassing media and going through B2B channels.
+Content has changed dramatically and brief forms took over long reads.
 Media managers had to face the new reality.
-By that time I was the General Director of another big yachting publication — Yachting, Russia’s Premier Marine Magazine and my goal was to go into digital and try new formats.
-We launched an iPad version of the magazine and Facebook page, our social network audience exceeded the one of the printed version.
+By that time I was the General Director of another big yachting publication - Yachting, Russia’s Premier Marine Magazine.
+My goal was to go into the digital sphere and try new formats.
+That was also very challenging!

 Did you originally want to pursue a different career?
 If so, what made you change your plans?